-- To compare the overall improvement in domain adaptation by using deep learning algorithm.
+- To compare the overall improvement in domain adaptation by using a deep learning algorithm.

 For this purpose, the authors used Stacked Denoising Autoencoder (SDA).
 The non-linearity of the decoder was logistic sigmoid function and the corruption process was the noise.
 The criteria for training consider the Kullback-Liebler divergence.
 The algorithm allows adding squared error and Gaussian corruption noise for reconstruction error criteria.
 Its aim is to rectify the nor-linearity of the input layer.

 The code layer activations at various depths defined fresh representations.
 For this purpose, the algorithm trains the linear classifier on transformed labeled data.
 It uses Linear SVM with squared hinge loss for classification.
 The results show that the protocol outperformed other existing techniques in domain adaptation analysis.

 Emotion and Text Analysis Software Tools and Platforms

 - CrowdFlower: Users can train their machine learning algorithms with CrowdFlower.
 It can analyze complex text for non-binary outputs .

 - Lexalytics: it uses a large corpus of text from the web via an internet search engine.
 The corpus is compared to evaluate the nearness of known words to the target phrase.
 Lexalytics provides many types of sentiment analysis solutions.
 It also offers APIs for integration into the client’s own products [8, 9].